 Golf Cart rentals are not currently planned at this event.
 Any personal / private “powered” pit vehicle cannot be used on the IMS property, so best to leave it at home for this outing.

-Between the GP garages (36 each holding a minimum of 4 cars) and the Oval garages (95) at Indy, there are a lot of garage spots at Indy.
+Between the GP garages (33 each holding a minimum of 4 cars) and the Oval garages (95) at Indy, there are a lot of garage spots at Indy.
 The first ~200 to register will be assigned a random garage spot (unless you opt out by indicating on Club Reg that you are staying in the Gasoline Alley adjacent paddock with your “rig”).
 Register early to secure a spot.

 Parking support vehicles “in front” of garages is not possible, so be prepared for long distance unloading from paddock trailer parking to GP and Oval garages.
 Recommended method for load in with trailer, is to unload gear into tow vehicle (pickup / SUV / van) drive tow vehicle into garage spot (do not block access to alleys or other garages), unload gear, return to paddock, rinse, repeat, then drive track car to garage for weekend.
 Cars and gear can be left in garage over night during the event weekend.
 Remember pit vehicle / golf cart use between paddock and garage / pits is very very very restricted by IMS.
 See above.

-Fuel will be provide by Sunoco (Brown’s Oil Service in Indianapolis) at the track, with a wide selection (90 Ethanol Free, 93 Premium, 98 SUNOCO, 100 SUNOCO, 104 SUNOCO, 110 SUNOCO LEADED) to select from.
+Fuel will once again be provide by Brown’s Oil Service at the track, with a wide selection (90 Ethanol Free, 93 Premium, 98 SUNOCO, 100 SUNOCO, 104 SUNOCO, 110 SUNOCO LEADED) to select from.
 CC will be accepted.
-Special requests, contact supplier directly at: www.brownsoilservice.com ask for Jamie.
+For special requests, contact supplier directly at: www.brownsoilservice.com ask for Jamie.

 IMS has a strong preference for vehicles on track to have tow hooks installed.
 Recovery from the track and gravel traps by IMS will be facilitated by having your tow hooks installed.
 Failure to install or have easily accessible tow points on you car (front and back) will delay track operations and may result in recovery damage to your vehicle.
 IMS and MORPCA are not responsible for any damage done to a vehicle by IMS’s recovery services regardless of fault.